Genetic and epigenetic mechanisms underlying cadmium (Cd) stress responses in soybean cultivars.

 Key Findings

-25 soybean germplasms screened under 20 µM cadmium stress; ZH35 and ND257 identified as most tolerant cultivars while MRidge and JXD were most susceptible
+25 soybean germplasms were screened under 20 µM cadmium stress, revealing five distinct tolerance groups with ZH35 and ND257 as most tolerant and MRidge and JXD as most susceptible.

-Tolerant cultivars maintained superior antioxidant defense systems while susceptible varieties accumulated higher levels of oxidative damage (hydrogen peroxide)
+Tolerant cultivars maintained better growth and antioxidant defenses, while susceptible cultivars accumulated higher levels of oxidative damage (hydrogen peroxide), indicating cellular stress.

 Species Mentioned